Dr. Alex Stone, DPT, CSCS

 Cupping therapy might feel a bit weird at first, but it’s usually not painful at all.
 When you’re getting it done, it kinda feels like your skin is being pulled or tugged on, but most people can handle it just fine.

-You might end up with some funky-looking bruises or marks on your skin afterward, but they go away pretty quickly and shouldn’t hurt too much.
-Just make sure you’re talking to your therapist during the session and letting them know how you’re feeling, so they can make any adjustments if needed.
-No worries – it’s all part of the experience!
+You might end up with funky-looking bruises or marks on your skin afterward, but they go away quickly and shouldn’t hurt too much.
+Make sure you talk to your therapist during the session and let them know how you’re feeling so they can make any adjustments.
+No worries—it’s all part of the experience!

 Why can’t you shower after cupping?

-After you get a cupping sesh, it’s a good idea to avoid showering for a few hours.
-The reason is, your skin’s been through some stuff during the treatment, like being pulled and stretched, and the pores are a bit more open than usual.
+After a cupping session, avoiding showering for a few hours is a good idea.
+Your skin has been through some stuff during the treatment, like being pulled and stretched, and the pores are a bit more open than usual.

 If you hop into a hot shower right after, it might irritate your skin or cause the marks to take longer to heal.
-Also, your body’s still doing its thing to get rid of toxins that the cupping helped move around.
-Giving it a little time before getting wet just helps the process along and keeps your skin happy.
+Also, your body’s still doing its thing to eliminate toxins that the cupping helped move around.
+Giving it a little time before getting wet helps the process and keeps your skin happy.

 Which famous athletes have been seen using cupping therapy for muscle recovery?